QMIND-AI-Bias/AI-Ethics-Model-Large/README.md

 - Build dependencies (psutil, ninja, packaging) are included in requirements.txt and will be installed automatically
 - If you get build errors, make sure torch is installed with CUDA support and all build dependencies are available

+### NVIDIA Blackwell / RTX 6000 PRO GPUs

+- Install the latest PyTorch nightly wheel with CUDA 12.4+ so that `sm_120` kernels are included.
+- Rebuild FlashAttention with `TORCH_CUDA_ARCH_LIST="sm90;sm120"` (the install script auto-detects this).
+- Detailed, copy/pasteable commands are documented in `docs/BLACKWELL.md`.

 ## Configuration

 Edit `config.yaml` to adjust training parameters: